-Receiving Interest Payments for SGS and T-bills
+Receiving Coupon and Principal Payments for SGS Bonds and T-bills

 Singapore Government Securities (SGS) bonds pay a fixed coupon, or interest, semi-annually during their tenor.
 When SGS bonds and T-bills mature, they are redeemed at face value.

 For SGS bonds, you will receive the coupon payment for your SGS bonds on the first day of the month, every 6 months from the bond's issue date.

 In the event that the payment date falls on a public holiday, the coupon will be paid on the next business day.

 SGS bonds trade ex-coupon 3 working days before the coupon date.

 Note: do not pay coupons; instead, they are issued at a discount to the face (par) value.
 The interest is paid at maturity and is the difference between the purchase price and the face value.

 - If your CDP account is not linked to a bank account, the interest will be reflected under the Cash Transaction section in your CDP monthly account statement.
 This cash balance will be carried forward and once your CDP account has been linked to a bank account, it will be automatically credited into the bank account.